Bhardwajtanuj/aarogya-mitra/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License.

-## 👨‍💻 Author

-Created as an MVP for e-Healthcare Management System

-## 📞 Support

-For support, email support@aarogya.com or create an issue in the repository.

----

 **Note**: This is an MVP (Minimum Viable Product) and is intended for educational and demonstration purposes.
-For production use, additional security measures, testing, and compliance with healthcare regulations (HIPAA, etc.) would be required.